skilbjo/articles/talks/this_is_my_development_environment.md

 <img src='https://raw.githubusercontent.com/skilbjo/articles/master/lib/k%26r-pdp11.jpg' width=900 />

+A development environment is the work station of engineer; the mechanic in his workshop.
+A craftsman by trade, he will go to extreme lengths to perfect the workstation.

+Here are some of my favorite tools, that I take pride in working in and developing in.

 ### operating system: unix

 Ken Thompson and Dennis Ritchie, albeit standing on the shoulders of giants,